-Analyze Content with the Real-Time Options
+Analyze Content with Scanning Options

-- Scanning options, page 133
+- Scanning options, page 141

-- Categorizing content and scanning for threats, page 134
+- Categorizing content and scanning for threats, page 142

-- File scanning, page 135
+- File scanning, page 143

-- Stripping content, page 136
+- Stripping content, page 145

-- Reporting on real-time scanning activity, page 139
+- Reporting on scanning activity, page 147

 Websense filtering software filters Internet activity based on your active policy and information stored in the Master Database.
-If you subscribe to Websense Content Gateway or Websense Web Security Gateway, you can also analyze Web site and file content in real time.
+If you subscribe to Websense Content Gateway or Websense Web Security Gateway, you can also analyze Web content at the time the content is requested.

-Depending on your subscription, 2 real-time analysis options are available: content categorization and Security real-time scanning.
+Depending on your subscription, 2 scanning options are available: Content Categorization and Security Threats.

-- Use content categorization to review the content of URLs that are not already blocked (based on your active policy and on the URL's Websense Master Database categorization), and return a category for use in filtering. - If you subscribe to Websense Web Security Gateway, 3 Security real-time scanning options are available. - Content scanning looks at Web content to find security threats such as phishing, URL redirection, Web exploits, and proxy avoidance. - File scanning inspects file content to determine a threat category, such as viruses, Trojan horses, or worms. - Content stripping removes active content from requested Web pages.
+- Use Content Categorization to categorize content from URLs that are not in the Websense Master Database and from sites with dynamic content (Web 2.0 sites), as identified by Websense Security Labs.
+Analysis returns a category for use in filtering. - If you subscribe to Websense Web Security Gateway, 3 Security Threat options are available. - Security Scanning analyzes Web content to find security threats such as malware, viruses, phishing, URL redirection, Web exploits, proxy avoidance, and others. - Advanced File Scanning inspects files, when they are requested, for threats using 2 methods.
+One method uses Websense advanced analysis techniques to determine a threat category, such as viruses, Trojan horses, or worms.
+The second method uses traditional anti-virus (AV) definition files to find virusinfected files. - Content Stripping removes active content, such as ActiveX, JavaScript, and VB Script, from requested Web pages.

-When any of these options are activated, only sites not already blocked based on your active policy and their Websense Master Database categorization are analyzed.
-For more information, see Scanning options, page 133.
+When any of these options is activated, only sites not already blocked based on your active policy and their Websense Master Database categorization are analyzed.
+For more information, see Scanning options, page 141.